zekroTJA/spigot-autobuild/README.md

 ## How To Use

 You can pull the image from [dockerhub](https://hub.docker.com/r/zekro/spigot-autobuild) or [build it yourself](#build-it-yourself).
-The `latest` image is also always the master branch and uses the latest LTS JDK version.
+The `latest` image is also always the master branch and uses the latest LTS JDK version by default.
 Choose the [right version](#version-selection) for your minecraft version.
 ```
 $ docker pull zekro/spigot-autobuild:latest